mchenggit/kabanero-event/architecture/README.md

 - via the execution of pipeline (or by Kabanero if the run succeeds??)
 - Manually by the administrator.

 Customization for the next stage may be required.
 For now, we delegate these to the next stage pipeline itself.
-Examples include include:
+Examples include:
 - Changing the values of environment variables
-- Changing the values of persistent volume mounts.

 #### Repository Specific Workflows

 For Github and Github Enterprise:
-- Support user repository specific webhook
+- repository specific webhook
-- Support organizational webhooks that covers multiple repositories.
+- organizational webhooks that covers multiple repositories within the organization.
-- Support updating pull request status check for builds
+- Updating pull request status check for builds

 #### Support for existing Openshift technologies